OAI/learn.openapis.org/introduction.md

 # Introduction

-The **OpenAPI Specification** allows the description of a remote API accessible through the HTTP protocol.
+The **OpenAPI Specification** allows the description of a remote API accessible through HTTP or HTTP-like protocols.
 This chapter explains why this is a good thing and why it might interest you.

 The concept of an "API" is described first and the advantages of describing APIs using a machine-readable format are introduced, followed by the benefits of using the OpenAPI format.
 In the last section, the evolution of API descriptions is put into perspective with a brief historical summary.